Chaos Overlords: Reception

 Chaos Overlords attracted mixed reviews from the gaming press.
 GameSpot praised its addictive qualities, while Allgame noted its ability to generate strategic depth from a simple game concept.
 Computer Gaming World criticized the game's rough presentation and monotonous graphics, but commented that dedicated gamers with the patience to look past first impressions would be rewarded with a "novel, truly strategic wargame".
 Next Generation found the turn-based, menu-driven gameplay made it less exciting than Syndicate, but praised the variety of scenarios and support for online play, and concluded, "It's no replacement for the likes of Warcraft 2 or Duke Nukem 3D, but it's a decent showing from the creators of Heroes of Might and Magic."
-In a retrospective for IGN, gaming journalist Tom Chick praised the clarity of the game's design, claiming its "elegant and exciting" gameplay was hampered mainly by a mouse-intensive interface.
+Inside Mac Games rated the game 3 out of 5, calling it a "very challenging strategic wargame" with a "strong and honest AI opponent."
+The review felt the game became fun only after spending hours learning the game's mechanics and interface.

 Andy Butcher reviewed Chaos Overlords for Arcane magazine, rating it a 5 out of 10 overall.
 Butcher comments that "If you've got the luxury of a multi-player link-up, Chaos Overlords has a lot to recommend it.
 Otherwise, there are much better strategy games around."

+In a retrospective for IGN, gaming journalist Tom Chick praised the clarity of the game's design, claiming its "elegant and exciting" gameplay was hampered mainly by a mouse-intensive interface.